 The cabinet uses composite wooden panels to help damp resonances and prevent sound transmission through the enclosure walls, so you hear more of the drive units and less of the box.

 The 121 also features what Wharfedale calls a ‘slot-loaded distributed port’.
 It’s an attempt to get deeper, more extended bass from a compact design, and to make the speakers less fussy about placement.
-It’s elaborate engineering for a product at
+It’s elaborate engineering for a product at this price.

 Wharfedale 121: Positioning